rockymadden/stringmetric/readme.md

 ## Using the CLI
 Uncompress the built tar and ensure you have ability to execute the commands.
 Execute the metric of choice via the command line:

-`// Pass the help option to any command to see syntax and usage.`
+`// The help option prints command syntax and usage.`
 `jaroWinklerMetric --help`
 `metaphoneMetric --help`
 `metaphoneAlgorithm --help`